askoufis/clean-code-presentation/slides.md

 ```

 <!--
+- By using early returns, we can make each case distinct, and clearly separate them with white space
+- I find this much more readable, even though it is more lines of code, much of that is white space
 - Other code had extra stuff occurring after the if-else chain
-- Likely worth refactoring that into another function, as it's separate to the logic
+- Likely worth refactoring that into another function, as it's separate to the logic, which is what I've done
-- if-else change is often densely formatted
+- Allows you to compose these functions, or potentially use them individually
+- New code is now more flexible than the old code
+- Probably easier to test too
-- If + early return creates nice separations between each if statement
+- Isolated if statements, combined with early return statements creates nice separations between each if statement
+- Also easier to copy and paste to add new statements, compard to if else if chain
+- This next pattern can be a good indicator that it's time to refactor your code a bit >>>
 -->

 ---